 Grand Canyon Visitor Centers

 If you’re heading to Grand Canyon National Park one of your first stops should be a Grand Canyon Visitor Center.
-Visitor Center staff and volunteers can help you plan find Grand Canyon tourist attractions, get directions and learn about current conditions in Grand Canyon National Park and the surrounding area.
+Visitor Center staff and volunteers can help you plan find Grand Canyon Activities, get directions and learn about current conditions in Grand Canyon National Park and the surrounding area.
 Speaking with a real person is a great way to answer any questions you have about the canyon and most VC’s have free maps and guides as well as books, souvenirs and other things you want to pick up for your vacation.